Alajuwon/ElkProj1-GS/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+List the IP addresses of the machines you are monitoring_
-Web-1: 10.0.0.5
+Web-1: 10.1.0.7
-Web-2: 10.0.0.6
+Web-2: 10.1.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+The Beats I successfully installed:
 - Metricbeat
 - Filebeat